 Kapila Seshadri, MD, Medical Director

-The Natural History of Rett Syndrome Research Study Clinics are held every August and February until June 2014, in New Brunswick, NJ as well as other dates throughout the year in Chicago IL, Miami FL, Tampa FL, Oakland CA, and at the resesarch centers at:
+The Natural History of Rett Syndrome Research Study Clinics are held every August and February until June 2014, at the Child Health Institute in New Brunswick, NJ as well as other dates throughout the year in Chicago IL, Miami FL, Tampa FL, Oakland CA, as well as the resesarch centers at:

 NJ Location: Child Health Institute, 89 Plum St., New Brunswick, NJ 08901